SinDelle runs the Georgia Herb & Egg Co. in Dublin, GA, and has lots of experience doing DIY around the farm.

-It can be one of the most beautiful things you'll ever see: a dog running and playing to his heart's content outside.
-There are dangers for your furry family member outdoors, too, but with a little caution and a few simple guidelines, you can be sure that your pet enjoys the outdoors for years to come.
+A dog running and playing to his heart's content outside can be one of the most beautiful things you'll ever see.
+However, there are dangers for your furry family member outdoors, but with a little caution and a few simple guidelines, you can be sure that your pet enjoys the outdoors for years to come.

 - Fast, noisy breathing